I grew up going to a “temple.” What’s the difference between a temple, synagogue, and a shul?

-Traditionally, Jewish congregations were known as kehillot kodesh, Holy Assemblies (in single form, a kahal kodesh).
-They were also referred to as batei knesset, Houses of Assembly.
-The Greek translation συναγωγή -synagogē means "assembly."
+Traditionally, Jewish congregations were known as kehillot kodesh, or Holy Assemblies (in single form, a kahal kodesh).
+They were also referred to as batei knesset, or Houses of Assembly.
+The Greek translation συναγωγή (synagoguē) means “assembly.”
 Today, the Knesset (Parliament) is the Israeli legislative assembly.

-While the beth hamikdash (the ancient Jerusalem Temple) existed, the role of synagogues may have been quite different than they are today.
-We do know that they existed in Palestine, Babylonia, and elsewhere; we know that the Torah was read in them on a regular basis and tefilot, prayers or Psalms, were recited as part of the service.
+While the beth hamikdash (the ancient Jerusalem Temple) existed, the role of synagogues may have been quite different from today.
+We do know that they existed in Palestine, Babylonia, and elsewhere; we know that the Torah was read in them on a regular basis and tefilot, prayers or psalms, were recited as part of the service.

 When the Temple was destroyed by the Romans in 70 CE, the synagogue became more vitally central to the establishment of Jewish communities all over the world.

-Synagogues were also called batei tefila, Houses of Prayer, and batei midrash, Houses of Study.
-In Eastern and Central Europe, this led to the synagogue being called a shul, the Yiddish word for a school.
+Synagogues were also called batei tefila, or Houses of Prayer, and batei midrash, or Houses of Study.
+In Eastern and Central Europe, this led to the synagogue being called a shul, the Yiddish word for school.